Amog-OS/AmogOS/README.md

 #### Base OS

-- Debian and RPI OS
+- Debian Stable

 #### UI

 - Openbox WM
-- LXDE for DE
+- LXDE
 - xcompmgr for effects
 - Lightpad for the launchpad thing
 - xfce4-panel for dock and the panel

--KDE Plasma 5 Version coming soon...
+#### Legal

+**THIS SOFTWARE IS PROVIDED BY THE REGENTS AND CONTRIBUTORS "AS-IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE REGENTS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.**

 #### Misc

-- https://github.com/sueperb/tasty-grubs for the x64 GRUB theme
+- Thanks to https://github.com/sueperb/tasty-grubs for the x64 GRUB theme
-- https://linux-live.org/ our x64 build packager
+- Check out https://linux-live.org/, our imager.
-- https://github.com/Botspot/Pi-Power-Tools and https://www.raspberrypi.org/forums/viewtopic.php?t=247568 for packaging the RPI builds
-- [Insert the names of all the apps included that im too lazy to type]

-And to Innersloth, for making one of the most famous and memed games of 2020 and onwards.
+And thanks to Innersloth, for making one of the most famous and memed games of 2020 and onwards.

-### Donation
-Donations are currently closed for now.